-Exquisite Timepieces has a large collection of authentic luxury Omega watches that feature watches such as the Omega Speedmaster, Omega Seamaster, and the Omega Constellation.
+Exquisite Timepieces has a large collection of authentic Omega watches like Speedmaster, Seamaster, Diver 300, Omega Moonwatch and more.
 The Omega brand offers exclusive options for watch collectors.
-Omega watches create highly sophisticated masterpieces that captivate people from all over the world.
-Exquisite timepieces offers same day shipping and free insurance on all Omega watches.
-Check out our Omega Watch Reviews online.
+Omega create highly sophisticated masterpieces that captivate people from all over the world.
+Exquisite timepieces offers same day shipping, full warranty and Free insurance on all Omega timepieces.

 Get a FREE Watch Winder with your purchase of selected Omega watches over $2,000.
 Terms & Conditions »